 Watch Now: 7 Must-Visit Best Beaches in Miami

 We will begin our tour at Lummus Park, at Ocean Drive and Seventh Street.
 (This is also a great place to start because there is a parking garage on Seventh, between Washington and Collins).
 This park stretches from Fifth to Fifteenth Streets and hugs a beautiful, sugar-sand beach.
 The park features a winding path perfect for strolling.

 While in the park, walk east a few steps east, over a dune, and you're on the beach.
 Look to your west and you will see the stunning Art Deco architecture Miami Beach is famous for.
 If you need a cold drink -- or a scrumptious seafood dinner -- cross Ocean Drive and pick a sidewalk restaurant.

-The view of Ocean Drive from Lummus Park is an especially beautiful view at night, when the Art Deco hotels turn on their antique neon signs.
+The view of Ocean Drive from Lummus Park is an especially beautiful view at night when the Art Deco hotels turn on their antique neon signs.
 Don't worry about strolling in the park in the early evening hours -- the park is heavily patrolled by police.
-Another nighttime bonus: there's usually groups of musically inclined folks playing bongos and singing.
+Another nighttime bonus: there are usually groups of musically inclined folks playing bongos and singing.

 Art Deco History

 Walk along the park on Ocean Drive three blocks north, toward Tenth Street.
 On your left will be the Art Deco Welcome Center.
 This is the home of the Miami Design Preservation League, the group that formed in 1976 to preserve and restore the beach's historical, Art Deco buildings.